Continuity of Service

 - New Continuity of Service Agreements must be created by the “Customer of Record” (“Applicant”).
-Agreements apply to all services at the property; up to 450 properties can be managed on one agreement.
+Agreements apply to all services at the property.
+Maximum 450 properties can be managed on one agreement.

-- If you add properties where services are currently off, start service online.
+- If you are adding properties where services are currently off, start service online.
 If meters are not in use, please contact us to activate meters.

 - When tenants stop service at properties on your agreement, services will be automatically transferred to your name.
 A Service Establishment Fee of $5.85 will be charged per meter upon transfer.

-- You will be responsible for utility bills until the date that a new tenant starts service.
+- You are responsible for utility bills until the date that a new tenant starts service.
 Bills will be sent to the mailing address on the agreement.

 - If a tenant’s service is disconnected for non-payment at a property on your agreement, services will not automatically transfer to your name.

 - You are responsible for notifying us when you no longer own or manage properties by removing them from your agreement.
 Simply stopping service does not remove properties from your agreement.
 Likewise, removing properties from your agreement will not stop service.
 You could be charged for future utility service.

 - All properties must be removed when you cancel your agreement.

 The owner of the Continuity of Service agreement is responsible for ensuring that their tenants assume responsibility of properties according to the terms of their rental agreement.